In this article we will analyze the various aspects of the choroid plexus.

 The ventricles, along with the epithelial cells of the choroid plexus, are derived from the neural tube.
 However, the endothelial cells of all the choroid plexuses, and the mesenchymal stem cells (cells that differentiate into other cell types) of the choroid plexus of the fourth ventricle are derived from the cephalic mesoderm.
 On the other hand, mesenchymal cells of the lateral and third ventricles are derived from the mesencephalic neural crest.
 Signs of choroid plexus development of the fourth ventricle are evident around the 6th or 7th week of gestation, with the choroid plexus of the lateral ventricles developing at the same time, or shortly after in week 7.
 The choroid plexus of the third ventricle generally begins to develop a bit later in week 8.
 Over a 4 stage process, the epithelial cells of the choroid plexus and ventricles alternate in size and continue to develop right up until week 40 of gestation.

-As mentioned above, if we were to look closely at the medial wall of the lateral ventricle or the roof of the third or fourth ventricle, small invaginations would be visible.
-The regions of the ventricles that contain invaginations of the pia mater are known as tela choroidea.
+As mentioned above, if we were to look closely at the medial wall of the lateral ventricle or the roof of the third or fourth ventricle, small evaginations would be visible.
+The regions of the ventricles that contain evaginations of the pia mater are known as tela choroidea.

-The deepest component of the choroid plexus is a layer of simple cuboidal epithelial cells, collectively known as the ependyma.
-This ependymal layer, with hair like projections, is composed of ependymal cells.
-These ependymal cells are specialized glial cells (derived from neural stem cells) that have the ability to produce cerebrospinal fluid, which is released into the ventricles.
-The apical side of the ependymal cells hosts many small processes called microvilli.
-The microvilli are responsible for increasing the surface area of the ependyma.
+The deepest component of the choroid plexus is a layer of simple cuboidal epithelial cells, collectively known as the choroid epithelium.
+This epithelial layer, with hair like projections, is composed of choroid epitheliocytes.
+These epithelial cells are specialized glial cells (derived from neural stem cells) that have the ability to produce cerebrospinal fluid, which is released into the ventricles.
+They are continuous with the ependymal cells which line the ventricular walls.
+The apical side of the epithelial cells hosts many small processes called microvilli.
+The microvilli are responsible for increasing the surface area of the epithelium.
 There is also evidence of some larger villi on the apical surface which assist in the stirring of the CSF flow.

 The choroid plexus receives sympathetic and parasympathetic innervation.
 Sympathetic fibers from the superior cervical ganglion control blood flow to the choroid plexus, while parasympathetic fibers reduce CSF production.